JeremySorensen/spinner/README.md

 # JeremySorensen.github.io

-The use the Big Wheel go to http://JeremySorensen.github.io
+The use the Big Wheel go to http://JeremySorensen.github.io Use of the site is restricted to non commercial personal and church use.

 You can also download the whole folder as a zip file from this github page.
 If you open index.html in a web browser it will work without an internet connection.

-This is a primary activity where kids tap the wheel to spin it and it chooses how the song will be sung.
+Choose which version you want and mirror your display onto a TV using HDMI, Apple TV or something.

-The code is just a combination of several stack overflow posts, which are in the comments.
+This is a primary activity where kids tap the wheel (on the device screen) to spin it and it chooses how the song will be sung.
 There are two versions, one which requires full size Rolo rolls and fun-size 3 musketeers bars and one that doesn't require any candy.

 The ways to sing are: